-It’s there as a source of help and support if children and young people or those who care for them feel that a child’s been treated unfairly.
+It’s there to advise and support children and young people or those who care for them if they feel that a child has been treated unfairly.

-The laws which set up the Children’s Commissioner for Wales’ office means we can only provide advice to a child or young person:
+The laws which set up our office means we can only provide advice to a child or young person:

 - who has a complaint or wants to make representation to a service provider (such as a registered child minder) or certain organisations (including any county council or health authority in Wales).

 These laws also mean there are things we cannot do.
 We cannot:

 - become involved with any legal proceedings, including court cases and decisions made by CAFCASS Cymru

 - offer a counselling service ourselves

 We make sure we keep the information you share with us private, unless we think a child or young person is unsafe – we then share the information with other organisations that can help protect the child.

 If we need to share the information with other people that could help then we will tell you what we are doing and why we have decided to do it.

 Our Investigation and Advice Officers follow the advice given in the Wales Safeguarding Procedures.